MrFaiman/error-classifier-ml/FEEDBACK_LOOP_GUIDE.md

 ## Overview

 The Feedback Loop system implements **reinforcement learning** to improve classification confidence over time.
 It learns from user corrections and automatically adjusts confidence scores based on historical accuracy.
+All feedback data is stored persistently in MongoDB.

 ## Key Features